Peter Groth – CEO

 In 1991, Sharon was trained in Slingerland, a program developed by Beth Slingerland and Anna Gillingham, one of the creators of the Orton-Gillingham Method.
 For a time, she taught in school and tutored in the evenings, at a Dyslexia Institute of America center.

 Eventually, she returned to Indiana and helped found a Dyslexia Institute of America center there, where she was the assistant director in charge of client testing and training other tutors.
-She was also in charge of maintain the curriculum at the home office, as well as three satellite locations.
+She was also in charge of maintaining the curriculum at the home office, as well as three satellite locations.

 Sharon joined our team in 2010.